cadu-araujo/alexandrecarloss/README.md

 <h2 align="left">Hi 👋!
-My name is Carlos Alexandre and I'm a back-end developer, from Brazil.</h2>
+My name is Carlos Alexandre and I'm a back-end developer, from Brazil.
+Especialista em introdução de objetos no C#</h2>

 ###